Jishnu-Raghavan-G/MNNIT-AI-ML-First-Year/README.md

 ## Acknowledgements

-Special acknowledgement to:
+Special acknowledgement to the:

-**Dr. Abhinav Kumar**
-Assistant Professor
-Department of Computer Science and Engineering
+**Department of Computer Science and Engineering**
-Motilal Nehru National Institute of Technology Allahabad
+**Motilal Nehru National Institute of Technology Allahabad (MNNIT Allahabad)**

-for the course lecture material that served as the primary academic reference for the course-derived concepts documented here.
+for providing the academic course material that served as the primary reference for the course-derived concepts documented in this repository.

 **Institution:** Motilal Nehru National Institute of Technology Allahabad (MNNIT Allahabad)

 ## License

+This project is licensed under the **MIT License**.

+The MIT License applies to my original repository content, including my notes, source code, experiments, projects, and organization.

+Third-party materials and course materials referenced or acknowledged in this repository remain subject to their respective ownership and licensing terms.
 This project is licensed under the **MIT License**.

 The MIT License applies to my original repository content, including my notes, source code, experiments, projects, and organization.